EternityForest/standards/drafts/open_project_guidelines.md

 Network and other IO
 ----------

-Devices that normally communicate via the internet should, where possible, be able to discover each other via the local network in the absence of internet connectivity. mDns should be used for discovery where possible.
+Devices that normally communicate via the internet should, where possible, be able to discover each other via the local network in the absence of internet connectivity.

-Occasional one-to-one requests that are not performance critical should be send via HTTP.
+mDns should be used for local discovery, and occasional one-to-one requests that are not performance critical should be send via HTTP.

-Where it is practical, serverless or peer to peer systems should be preffered to systems requiring a server.
+Where it is practical, serverless systems should be preffered to systems requiring a server.

 Nodes should automatically retry and reconnect after a network failure, and, as much as is possible, should re-enter the same state they were in before the disconnection.

-A user action should not be required for a reconnection unless there are potential side effects, nor should a message popup be displayed.
+In GUI applications, a user action should not be required for a reconnection unless there are potential side effects, nor should a message popup be displayed.
 Instead, a status indicator should be used.

-The reconnection process should be as transparent as possible.This also applies to non-ip networks like USB.
+This also applies to non-ip networks like USB.

 ### HTTP

-Passwords should NEVER be sent via unencrypted HTTP.
-GET requests should have no side effects, except where the GET request URL contains a long random string of at least 24 bytes.
+Passwords shall not be sent via unencrypted HTTP.
+GET requests should have no side effects, except where the URL contains some kind of security token, encrryption is used, and aspects of the server such as logging is handled so as not to leak the password.

 Security
 --------

 Passwords should not be stored in plaintext on the server.
-Storing passwords on the client for use in accessing the server is acceptable as password-based applications often have no simple alternative.
+Storing passwords on the client for use in accessing the server is acceptable.
 HTTP applications should always support TLS but should not require it except for things that do not obviously need security.

 Memory Management
 -----------------

 In applications making heavy use of RAM, manual cleanup on unused objects is often insufficient due to bugs and coding errors, leading to frequent memory leaks in many applications.
 Because of this, liberal use of weak references should be made in languages that support them for all objects that are repeatedly created and destroyed at runtime.
+Because garbage collection can be unpredictable, program correctness should not rely on weakly referenced data being collected in a timely manner.

 Misc
 ----